Slavery at Morven

 43. Sell

-After John Carlyle’s death, the farm was passed to his nephew, Carlyle Whiting.
+After John Carlyle’s death, the farm was passed to his grandson, Carlyle Fairfax Whiting.
 There is ample evidence that slavery continued during his tenure.
-Whiting published several ads in the Alexandria Gazette seeking the return of enslaved persons.
+For example, Whiting published an advertisement in the Alexandria Gazette in 1787 that listed the farm’s assets, including “eight Negro tithables.”
+These were enslaved adults; there likely would have been additional enslaved children.

 From the September 23, 1803 edition of the Alexandria Gazette.